 The system serves a different market to the two providers profiled above.
 It specifically targets companies with more complex accounting requirements.
 From a functionality perspective, it works very well.
 The dashboard is intuitive and the system in general is quite user-friendly, considering that the businesses who use it are more complex.

 Reports are sophisticated and include non-financial reports, which are so important for smooth business operation.
 The VAT reporting is robust, although we have experienced some issues with bounced lodgements not being reflected correctly on VAT returns.

 The only negative is the limit on concurrent users – the number of people logged in and using it at the same time.
 The limit depends on your subscription level.
 If you exceed the number of users allowed on your subscription, the system will not allow you to log on.

-AccountsIQ is perfect for you if… you’re a large business or a high potential startup who needs a fully-enabled an easy Irish platform and consolidation capabilities.
+AccountsIQ is perfect for you if… you’re a large business or a high potential startup who needs a fully-enabled and easy Irish platform with consolidation capabilities.

-BulletHQ is a 100% free online accounting software that offers accounting and invoicing features.
-They offer an invoice creator which means you can spend more time sending that creating.
+BulletHQ is 100% free online accounting software that offers accounting and invoicing features.
+They offer an invoice creator which saves time starting from fresh each time.

 At the moment, their payroll functions are only available in Ireland but they do have some employee functions in their international product.
 The payroll app isn’t free, and the price depends on the number of employees you have.

 BulletHQ is also fully integrated with Revenue’s Online Service (ROS) which means you can use it to upload your tax return.